gicappa/searchmetrics-interview/README.md

 I'm fully convinced of the importance of an emergent design and modeling, but to bootstrap a greenfield project several techniques/tools ma come to the rescue:

 - A quick Event Storming to model the system
-- C4 model to sketch the architectures components
+- C4 model to sketch the architecture's components
-- TDD to abide to the 4 rules of simple design to implement a version of the software that fulfil to the customer requirements without anticipate development choices.
+- TDD to abide by the 4 rules of simple design to implement a version of the software that fulfils the customer requirements without anticipating development choices.

-This phase is generally quick and be subject to iteration and changes over the lifetime of the project.
+This phase is generally quick and is subject to iteration and changes over the lifetime of the project.
+The goal is to produce a result as soon as possible to receive feedback (from stakeholders, clients, market, etc.) and measure how much value has been provided.

 ### Event Storming
-Event Storming allows to model the system starting from the (business) events happening in the system.
+Event Storming is a technique that allows modelling the software from the (business) events happening in the system.
-The modeling is usually done using a long enough paper roll hanged on a wall, sticking post-it on it with different color codes to represent events, commands aggregates and read models.
+The modelling is usually done using a long enough paper roll hanged on a wall, sticking post-its on it with different colour codes to represent events, commands aggregates and read models.
 Eventually, the outcome is a good start to model the software.

 #### Event Storming Session for XChange Rate
 ![Event Storming](https://github.com/gicappa/searchmetrics-interview/blob/main/docs/images/event-storming.png?raw=true)

-This is an example of quick event storming session for the exercise.
+This is an example of a tiny event storming session for the current exercise.

 ### C4 Model
-This model is lightweight way to represent different levels of an architecture (systems, containers, components, classes) introducing all the needed details and initial technical choices so to disseminate and discuss the solution with the project stakeholders.
+The C4 model is a lightweight approach to diagramming software architecture, based upon abstractions that reflect how software architects and developers think about and build software.
+It provides four main diagrams (systems, containers, components, classes) to describe several aspects of the architecture using a small set of abstractions.

 #### System Context
-Represents the higher level view of the system with a trader user able to call it and its capability to query an external rates provider.
+Represents the higher-level view of the system with a trader user able to call it and its capability to query an external rates provider.

 ![C4 System Context](https://github.com/gicappa/searchmetrics-interview/blob/main/docs/images/c4-system-context.png?raw=true)
 #### Containers